sdcnku/micropython/docs/library/omv.fir.rst

       ta = fir.read_ta()

-   The value returned is a float that represents the temperature in Celsius.
+   The value returned is a float that represents the temperature in celsius.

 .. function:: fir.read_ir()